Donkey Kong Country Returns: Nintendo Switch

 A Nintendo Switch remaster, titled Donkey Kong Country Returns HD, was announced in a Nintendo Direct presentation in June 2024.
 Developed by Forever Entertainment, it was released on January 16, 2025, and includes the additional content present in 3D.
+An update released on January 21, 2026, added Dixie Kong as a playable character, a new Turbo Attack mode, and gameplay improvements and enhancements when playing on a Nintendo Switch 2.

 Reception

 Donkey Kong Country Returns received generally favorable reviews.
 For its awards for games released in 2010, IGN gave Returns awards for "Best Retro Design" and "Most Challenging", then selected the game as the 5th best on the console.
 Game Informer named it Game of the Month for December 2010, with reviewer Dan Ryckert hailing it as "one of the best platformers [they'd] ever played".
 The publication later picked it as the "Best Platformer" and "Best Wii Exclusive" of 2010.

 Critics lauded its graphics, level design, and fast-paced platforming and gameplay, which they saw as a return to form for the Donkey Kong Country games, but its motion controls and difficulty curve received a variety of opinions.
 IGNs Craig Harris awarded the game an Editor's Choice award, calling it a challenging, old-school throwback to the original Country games.
 Australian video game talk show Good Games two presenters gave the game a 9 and 8.5 out of 10, praising how true the music kept to the style of the original tracks, and that it managed to keep from becoming too complex while still avoiding being over-simplified.
 X-Play praised the similarity of Returns to the previous games in the series, the game's replay value, and its graphics, but the review criticized the motion controls and the co-op game play.
-GamesRadar complimented the title for its standout levels and fan service, while criticizing it the levels for being frustrating, unclear and often misleading, and motion controls that make them "question the controls in a platformer".
+GamesRadar complimented the title for its standout levels and fan service, while criticizing it for being "hard ... in a frustrating, unclear and often misleading way" and for its implementation of motion controls.
 GameTrailers praised the game's gameplay and the diversity of the levels, while Giant Bomb stated that "Retro recaptures most of Donkey Kong's venerated platforming roots in this fine Wii sequel".